DS256/Compile-Micropython-BOOT-and-MAIN/README.md

 ip_addr=boot_display()
 ```
-Note that the value for the GLOBAL variable BOOT_OK must come back as a returned value.
+Note that the value for the GLOBAL variable IP_ADDR must come back as a returned value.

 BOOT_DISPLAY.PY looks like this.
 It would be cross compiled to BOOT_DISPLAY.MPY for deployment
 ```